LIVE MORE LIFE, BE MORE iIrish

 OhioIANews: How was Fialla formed, how long have you been together?

-Jake: Stephen and I played together until a few years ago in a sort of Irish trad / pub band mashup, along with Stephen’s sister Renee (who is my wife) and our friend Byron.
-After that group’s parting, Stephen and I went searching for someone full of talent, inspiration, and integrity to round out a trio, and found those qualities in abundance in Katie.
+Jake: Stephen and I played together until a few years ago in a sort of Irish trad/pub band mashup, along with Stephen’s sister Renee (who is my wife) and our friend Byron.
+After that group’s parting, Stephen and I went searching for someone full of talent, inspiration, and integrity to round out a trio and found those qualities in abundance in Katie.
 The three of us first started tossing around musical arrangements in the summer of 2019, and finally took the stage for a Christmas special at The Rambling House, where all the proceeds went to a local ministry for new mothers in difficult circumstances.

 All three of us were born into extremely talented families, thanks to whom we are all unfairly blessed with a kind of musical foundation built into our respective DNA.
 None of us have dedicated our lives or careers to music, but it’s definitely something we all love to tinker with (a hilarious percentage of the instruments we play in our show are ones we have picked up just for that specific song), and it’s a big part of what we find ourselves drawn to in our free time.
-We are each blown away by the privilege of playing in the company of the other two, and we hope that that excitement and fondness comes through on stage.
+We are each blown away by the privilege of playing in the company of the other two, and we hope that that excitement and fondness come through on stage.

 OhioIANews: What has been your most memorable gig?